SE::Google::Cache - Checking for Page Presence in Google Cache

 The Google Cache scraper checks for the presence of a page in Google's cache.

-Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.

 Collected data